Registration for the 2025 festival is closed and final.

 - Limited to 40 participants.

 Cheyenne Mountain State Park, located just a few minutes south of Colorado Springs off Highway 115, has over 27 miles of trails that wind through prairie grasslands, oak shrublands, and pine forests.
-Pat Cooper, long-time Parks volunteer and Native Plant Master, leads this wildflower excursion to find and identify what’s blooming in the foothills ecosystem.
-In addition to identification, Pat will discuss characteristics of individual plant families and touch on the ethnobotany of some of the more interesting species.
-Lastly, she will share a brief history of the two families that occupied the ranch property before it became Cheyenne Mountain State Park.
+Curt, a volunteer field trip leader for the Colorado Native Plant Society, leads this wildflower excursion to find and identify what’s blooming in the foothill’s ecosystem.
+In addition to identification, Curt will discuss characteristics of individual plant families and touch on the ethnobotany of some of the more interesting species.

 Please wear closed-toe shoes, bring water, snacks, hat, sunscreen, pencil, notebook and dress for the weather.
 Bring your camera along for great photo opportunities.
 Children 10 and older welcomed.